 Harry Potter: The Exhibition – Chicago

 Harry Potter: The Exhibition, started in 2009, is a way for fans to truly experience the world of Harry Potter through a number of amazing displays.
 These displays include props and artifacts that appeared in the films that all Potter fans would recognize.
 The Exhibition started in Chicago and continued to places such as Boston, Toronto, Seattle, New York, Sydney, and Singapore, and it will only continue to expand to new places.
-Ticket information.

-Today was the day that the Museum of Science and Industry in Chicago, IL previewed Harry Potter: The Exhibition to several representatives from the various Harry Potter fan-sites.
+Today was the day that the Museum of Science and Industry in Chicago, IL previewed Harry Potter: The Exhibition to several representatives from the various Harry Potter fan sites.
 I was thrilled to attend on behalf of MuggleNet.
 The exhibition opens publicly tomorrow and will be in Chicago until September 27.
 Its next journey is, at this time, unknown, but its creators (in a roundtable discussion held immediately following our preview) have assured us that it will be traveling overseas.

 My immediate impression upon entering the museum was that it was the perfect place for this sort of thing.
 The displays I walked past on my way to check in were beautiful and spacious, and careful planning was immediately apparent.
 I quickly found Jeff Guillame of HPANA and Edward Drogos from The Leaky Cauldron waiting patiently at the table.
 It is always good to see familiar faces at these events and, even better, I was among good friends.
 After a few minutes, the rest of our group had arrived and we were led onwards through the Brain Food Court – past the Big Idea Store – and up the escalators where our tour began.

-The exhibit is housed in a special section of the museum specifically built to accommodate the needs and desires of Exhibitgroup/Giltspur, the marketing agency who created this.
+The exhibit is housed in a special section of the museum specifically built to accommodate the needs and desires of Exhibitgroup/Giltspur, the marketing agency that created this.
 We were taken outside where the line begins and led around to a special set of doors.
 Once we entered through them, it wasn’t hard to forget where I was…

 “Allo there!
 Come on, come in all of you and welcome!”
 We’re ushered in by an enthusiastic chap who leads us to the first section of the exhibit: the Sorting Hat.
 “Well, then, do we have any volunteers?”
 There was a child among us, but he quickly withdrew his hand, citing a bad experience with a sorting hat elsewhere which had put him in Slytherin.
 I stepped forward and became a Gryffindor, and Tony from DanRadcliffe.com became a Ravenclaw (after pleading rather Harry-like “not Slytherin, not Slytherin!“) The voice that by now is so familiar sounded better than ever in our enclosed room.
 Then it was time to proceed.